 On the Consonants page, I mentioned that letters for affricates replace stop+sibilant, even across morphemes; cat's and cats are spelled alike.
 But in cases where the stop and the sibilant have different positions, we write them differently.
 In the second Polish example below, we would combine them if the t were also retroflex.

-Like the retroflex consonants, palatals also use two different bottoms: a sharp one for plosives, fricatives, and taps or flaps, and a smooth one for affricates, sibilants, trills, nasals, and laterals.
+Like the retroflex consonants, palatals also use two different bottoms: a sharp one for plosives, fricatives, and taps or flaps, and a smooth one for affricates, sibilants, trills, and alveolo-palatal nasals and laterals.

 The palatal ly isn't the same as the palatalized l.
 The two sounds contrast in Italian: